Welzheim: History

 The history of Welzheim reaches back to the time of the Roman Empire.
 Around the year 160 AD the Romans founded a colony and two forts there; linguists reconstructed their Latin name as (Castra) Valentia on the base of the town's medieval name Wallenzin first mentioned in 1181.
 In 1980, for the 800th anniversary of the founding of the city, the eastern part of the ruins was reconstructed, and in 1993 an archeological park was founded on the site.
 The western part of the fort was built over through the years.
 The history of the settlement after the fall of the Roman Empire is in darkness, until the year 1266 when Welzheim was granted city's-rights.

 In 1499 the church of Saint Gallus was consecrated, presumably as a new parish.

+From 1718 to 1735, these areas formed a small cluster of immediate territorial holdings under Grävenitz family control that were reichsunmittelbar and part of the Franconian Circle.

 On 5 September 1726, a fire destroyed the entire city.
 The church was burned down to its foundations, though it was soon rebuilt.
 The city hall was rebuilt in 1731.

 The district of Welzheim became part of the county of Waiblingen in 1938, and has been a deanery of the Evangelical-Lutheran Church in Württemberg since 1977.

 During World War II there was a small concentration camp near the city, today identified euphemistically to as simply "The Prison."
 The camp held 10,000-15,000 prisoners.
 The most famous prisoner during this time was the Communist labor unionist Friedrich Schlotterbeck, of the Luginsland resistance group.
 A previous inhabitant of Welzheim, aged ten in 1945, testified how he would witness how the camp would regularly hang several inhabitants on Tuesday to make room for incoming camp internees.
 [2] In the churchyard, where 35 of the concentration camp's victims are buried, there is a memorial to these events.

 The author Justinus Kerner lived in Welzheim from 1812 to 1816.